District attorney: District attorney investigators

 Some district attorneys maintain their own law enforcement arm whose members are sworn peace officers.
 Depending on the jurisdiction, they are referred to as district attorney investigators or county detectives.

-Other jurisdictions
+Other countries

 In England and Wales, the vast majority of criminal prosecutions are prosecuted by the Crown Prosecution Service.
 The CPS is headed by the Director of Public Prosecutions, who is appointed by the Attorney General for England and Wales.
 Within the CPS, 14 Chief Crown Prosecutors, answering to the DPP, head regional teams of Crown Prosecutors.
 With the exception of the AG and Solicitor General for England and Wales, no prosecutors are political officials in England and Wales and no prosecutor in England and Wales is a law enforcement official by virtue of their job.

 In Canada, the equivalent position to a district attorney is a crown attorney, crown counsel or crown prosecutor depending on the province, and the equivalent to an assistant district attorney is the assistant crown attorney, assistant crown counsel or assistant crown prosecutor respectively.
+Some provinces appoint a Director of Public Prosecutions.

+In India, the equivalent position to a District Attorney is typically called a "Public Prosecutor."
+Public Prosecutors represent the state in criminal cases and are responsible for prosecuting individuals accused of committing crimes.
+They work under the supervision of the Director of Prosecutions or the Advocate General at the state level, depending on the specific legal framework of the state.